Oslandia/workshop-3d/analysis/08_3Dspatial_queries.md

 Now that we have the 3D data in shape and that we have done some visualization, we can also do some 3D analysis inside the database.

-We use QGIS BD manager to launch queries and dynamically see the results.
+We use QGIS DB manager to launch queries and dynamically see the results.

 3D extrusion
 ------------